Evgeny105/tcx_bot/README.md

 ## Example Workflows

-### Sending a Single TCX File
+### Sending a Single TCX or FIT File

 1. Open the chat with the bot in Telegram.
-2. Send a TCX file as an attachment.
+2. Send a TCX or FIT file as an attachment.
-3. The bot processes the file and uploads it to Garmin Connect.
+3. The bot processes and uploads the file to Garmin Connect (FIT files are uploaded without conversion).

 ### Sending Multiple Files

 1. Compress multiple TCX files into a ZIP archive.
 2. Send the ZIP file to the bot.
-3. The bot processes and uploads all files in the archive.
+3. The bot processes and uploads all TCX files in the archive (other file types in the ZIP are ignored).

 ---